A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Lucid Trading gets you funded faster, with an estimated ~9 days to first payout (2d eval + 5d winning + 2d processing).

 When comparing withdrawal frequency, the gap between payouts matters.
-Alpha Futures has no minimum profitable days requirement between withdrawals.
-Lucid Trading requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+Alpha Futures requires 5 profitable trading days between each withdrawal, while Lucid Trading requires 5 profitable trading days.
+At 20 trading days per month, that means Alpha Futures can request roughly 4 payouts per month versus Lucid Trading's 4.

 News trading allowed · Only 1 min trading days